 This being said, RankBrain can only assist by sending user to most relevant results in case that search is not clearly defined.
 But, this is where the problem lies.

 There is no point in adapting to RankBrain.
 These troublesome queries usually do not have enough volume to justify optimization.
-Having this in mind, you should continue optimizing your website for your basic, simpler queries.
+Having this in mind, you should continue optimizing your site for your basic, simpler queries.

 For example, if you type “What is the best animal?”
 Google can send you to pages about dogs (man’s best friend), lions (king of the jungle), monkeys (smartest animals) etc. After series of trials and errors, Google will conclude that the proper answer is dogs.